HolyBlackCat/cpp-tutorials/recommended_compiler_flags.md

 Those extra non-standard features are called "language extensions" or just "extensions".

-For example, this is not legal in standard C++ (unlike C), because array size must be a fixed number:
+For example, the following is not legal in standard C++ (unlike C), because array size must be a fixed number:

 ```cp
 #include <iostream>